-Course Outcomes:

-By the end of the course, STUDENT will be able to
+COURSE OUTCOMES: After completion of this course, students will be able to

 - 1. Become familiar about themselves, and their surroundings (family, society, nature). - 2.
 Develop empathy and respect for diversity by gaining an appreciation for different cultures, perspectives, and identities - 3.
 Exhibit responsible and ethical behavior by adhering to principles of integrity, honesty, compassion, and justice. - 4.
 Recognize their role as global citizens. - 5.
 Exhibit a sense of social responsibility.